 Kouki (late) GT Apex cluster

 When the facelift arrived in May 1985, also the gauge cluster was revised.
 In general, the layout remained the same.
 The major difference was the design of the faceplate and the needles.
 The needles changed from amber/yellow needles to white needles.
-The faceplate now featured small thin white vertical lines and the speedometer lacked the orange colouring of the speed above 100 km/h.
+The faceplate now featured small thin white vertical lines, the intermediate steps are now full width and the speedometer lacked the orange colouring of the speed above 100 km/h.

 Warning lights on the GT Apex cluster